 Our truly fantastic fiction rarely reflects the role of trees in real life cosmology.
 Discworld rests on the back of a turtle, and even Marvel’s Thor concerns itself more with the Bifrost Bridge than Yggdrasil.

 When creating a fictional world that is not Earth, whatever genre, there are two main paths to take.
 The first mirrors Anne McCaffrey’s Pern series, which has its complex ecosystem replete with all manner of invented organisms, from painkilling juices to empathic lizards to ravenous fungi.
 Although the dragons of Pern are key components of the storytelling, they are not a part of the food web that defines needlethorns or dolphins.
 L. E. Modesitt typically takes this approach with the sentient, magical soarers of the Corean Chronicles largely unconnected to the herder’s nightsheep or military’s pteridons.
-Works modeled off of folklore and myth, such as the Garrett, P.I. series by Glen Cook, often go this route.
+Works modeled off folklore and myth, such as the Garrett, P.I. series by Glen Cook, often go this route.
 This approach is also true for riffs off of tabletop gaming, like Nightseer by Laurell K. Hamilton or most works by T. Kingfisher.

 The other, more common—less complicated—method is to center worldbuilding around one primary component.
 In the case of Dune by Frank Herbert, its sandworms, spice, and the planet’s extreme desertification result from the sandworm life cycle.
 Robin Hobb’s dragons were critical to every aspect of the ecosystem of the Realm of the Elderlings; from the acid-waters to the ship’s timbers, everything traces back to the dragons.

 Imagine a tree as firmly integrated into a world as the great reptiles that more commonly capture our imaginations.
-The Celts had their sacred groves; though this sort of reverence is often associated with elves in fantasy fiction; from Tolkien’s Lothlórien to the fae curse “oak and ash” invoked by Seanan McGuire’s October Daye, authors need not feel so limited.
+The Celts had their sacred groves; though this sort of reverence is associated with elves in fantasy fiction; from Tolkien’s Lothlórien to the fae curse “oak and ash” invoked by Seanan McGuire’s October Daye, authors need not feel so limited.

 Most people know that trees (like all plants capable of photosynthesis) function as air purifiers, taking in carbon dioxide and outputting oxygen.
 Dyson trees (genetically engineered plants designed to live inside of comets) and their ilk have been a staple of space-based science fiction as a way to facilitate asteroid habitats and generation ships for decades.
 In the same vein, trees provide vital access to heat in pre-industrial societies, via combustion and burning.
-But trees can actually do so much more: the Middle Eastern tamarisk tree functions as a natural air conditioner, cooling the air around it not just by shade, but by secreting salt during the day that then absorbs water from the air overnight.
+But trees can actually do so much more: the Middle Eastern tamarisk tree functions as a natural air conditioner, cooling the surrounding air not just by shade, but by secreting salt during the day that then absorbs water from the air overnight.
 As the water evaporates, the surrounding air cools.

 Of course trees provide food as well as air; apples, oranges, dates, almonds, olives, and coconuts are all well-known examples of produce.
 Reality takes things a step farther.
 For example: acorns are readily ground into usable flour, no wheat needed.
 The sap of palm trees is self-fermenting, resulting in a tasty and very popular wine that is very popular but unfortunately not shelf-stable enough to be appreciated by most of the west.
 Sassafras teas and root beers are also tree products that could be enjoyed in lieu of the teas and coffees that typically appear in fiction.

 From a liquids perspective, trees can purify water in a variety of ways.
-The image of a stranded seafarer surviving off of coconut milk is iconic, but modern aerogels let authors take this a step farther.
-Some aerogel varieties take their inspiration from trees, using capillary action to push dirty water upwards for the sun to evaporate, which produces steam that can be siphoned off as fresh, clean, potable water in emergency situations.
+The image of a stranded seafarer surviving off coconut milk is iconic, but modern aerogels let authors take this a step farther.
+Some aerogel varieties take their inspiration from trees, using capillary action to push dirty water upwards for the sun to evaporate, which produces steam that can be siphoned off as fresh, clean, potable water in emergencies.
 Similar mechanisms could be used in science fiction or fantasy settings, with characters using trees as filtration systems.

 Speaking of emergencies, despite our modern biases, trees provide an excellent building material.
 Popular in Japan because of its earthquake resistance, treated wood is incredibly long-lasting, and cedar was a vital shipbuilding material for millennia.